sayed3li97/Flutter-Firestore-CRUD/README.md

 ```

-# View all the rows in a collection from firestore (Retrive)
+# View all the rows in a collection from firestore (Retrieve)

 ```dart
  @override